websiteinspiration/bugsplat.rb/entries/consulting.md

 * Infrastructure and DevOps, including AWS, Heroku, Email, and DNS
 * Ruby and Rails

+Need just a little advice?
+[Schedule a call with me on Clarity](https://clarity.fm/petekeen).

 ## Praise from some happy customers